Book cover

 Exercises

-1. Describe three benefits associated with unit testing.
+1. Describe three key benefits of unit testing.

-3. Rewrite the following test, which checks the occurrence of an EmptyStackException, to make it simpler and easier to understand.
+3. Rewrite the following test, which checks for the occurrence of an EmptyStackException, to make it simpler and more readable.

 @Test